 Management focuses on operating income excluding contributions, grants, and net change in allowance for loan losses, with a goal of operating income excluding such items of at least break even.
 In general, management does not utilize contributions and grants to cover the cost of operations; rather these items are used to support lending programs and to increase net assets.
-The net change in allowance for loan losses is also below the line as it is a noncash item and has a negative impact on earnings when the loan portfolio is growing.
+Management also excludes the net change in allowance for loan losses as it is a non-cash item and has a negative impact on earnings when the loan portfolio is growing.

 Management's view of financial information for the years ended December 31 is as follows (\$ in thousands):

-2020 2019 Total revenue and support, excluding contributions, grants, and net assets released from restrictions Total expenses, excluding net change in allowance for loan losses \$ 14,314 \$ 14,411 and grant expense (12,698) (11,616) Operating income, excluding the items noted above 1,616 2,795 Contributions, grants, and net assets released from restrictions 14,421 1,243 Net change in allowance for loan losses (2,861) (1,055) Grant expense (228) Income from operations 12,948 2,983 Net unrealized gain (loss) on investments 226 (135) Equity increase in earnings of unconsolidated partnerships 723 40 Increase in net assets without donor restrictions \$ 13,897 \$ 2,888
+2021 2020 Total revenue and support, excluding contributions, grants, and net assets released from restrictions Total expenses, excluding net change in allowance for \$ 15,035 \$ 14,314 loan losses and grant expense (13,314) (12,698) Operating income, excluding the items noted above 1,721 1,616 Contributions, grants, and net assets released from restrictions Net change in allowance for loan losses Grant expense 2,267 (676) (172) 14,421 (2,861) (228) Income from operations 3,140 12,948 Net unrealized gain on investments Equity (decrease) increase in earnings of 44 226 unconsolidated partnerships (96) 723 Increase in net assets without donor restrictions \$ 3,088 \$ 13,897